Shama-Devi-93/Simon-Game/README.md

 # Simon-Game
 ## Logic Game of Memory Skill
-### Players mustreapeatrandom sequences of lights by pressing the color pads in the correct order
+### Players must reapeat random sequences of lights by pressing the color pads in the correct order